 Our only major issue with the case is the lack of easily removable magnetic dust filters for the front fan intake.
 Luckily, all of the mesh in the entire H500 line features a secondary filter layer that'll help keep dust out of your build.
 We mention the dust because the H500M features some serious airflow and comes prepared to keep the beefiest of gaming PCs cool.

-If you're strapped for vertical space, the Lian-Li PC-011 Dynamic is a short and stubby alternative to some of the longer neck PC cases we've seen.
-Although it doesn't come with the clearest instructions given its proprietary lighting tech, it is one of two Razer-designed PC cases in existence.
+If you're strapped for vertical space, the Lian-Li PC-011 Dynamic is a short and stubby alternative to some of the more prolonged neck PC cases we've seen.
+Although it doesn't come with the most precise instructions given its proprietary lighting tech, it is one of two Razer-designed PC cases in existence.
 And of the two, this one is the best.

-Featuring a tempered glass design, installing components in the PC-011 is rather painless.
-You can remove the top and both sides of the chassis for easy access into its entrails.
-Parts of the process that used to be stressful, such as liquid cooler installations, are now stumbling blocks of the past.
+Featuring a tempered glass design, installing components in the PC-011 is painless.
+You can remove the top and both sides of the chassis for easy access into its internals.
+Parts of the process that used to be stressful, such as liquid cooler installations, are now stumbling blocks of a bygone era.

-This doesn't make the Elements a bad case by any stretch.
-Ibuypower even tears a page out of the NZXT book when it comes to cable management, using a raised slat to rout cables to the back of the case instead of relying on a handful of pre-spaced holes with rubber gaskets.
+This Elements case isn't lousy by any stretch.
+Ibuypower even tears a page out of the NZXT book when it comes to cable management, using a raised slat for routing cables to the back of the case instead of relying on a handful of pre-spaced holes with rubber gaskets.